[COMIC] Be like the Wilson's Bird of Paradise: Use contrast to your advantage

 Want to learn how to declutter your presentation slides?

-I've got a FREE mini-course I think you'll love!
+I've got a FREE sample course I think you'll love!

 It's available to members of the Communication Café!
 The Café is my free email list where I deliver (short) helpful or entertaining emails about effective & creative communication--all tailored to women academics, scientists, evaluators, and researchers.

-Café members can choose a FREE welcome gift as a "thank you" for joining--like this mini course: Countdown to Stellar Slides.
-Countdown to Stellar Slides will train you on how to create better slides in just 4 days!
+Café members can choose a FREE welcome gift as a "thank you" for joining--like this sample of Countdown to Stellar Slides.
+This sample of Countdown to Stellar Slides will train you on how to create better slides in just 6 days!

 Thanks for reading!